firebolt-db/godocs/docs/sql_reference/commands/queries/select.md

 A `CROSS JOIN` produces a table with every combination of row values in the specified columns.

-This example uses two tables with player information, `beginner_player` and `intermediate_player`, each with a single `level` column.
-The tables contain the following data.
+The following example uses two tables with player information, `beginner_player` and `intermediate_player`, each with a single `level` column.
+The tables contain the following data:

 | beginner_player.level | intermediate_player.level |
 | :-----------| :------------|